Giant Enhancement of Perpendicular Magnetic Anisotropy and Field-Free Switching Through Interfacial Engineering in Pt/Co/Pt Heterostructures

-• Enhancement of perpendicular magnetic anisotropy (PMA) is critical for the continuous growth of magnetic memory density.
-The reported material systems possessing high interfacial PMA typically involve strong spin-orbit coupling (SOC) or transition metal/oxide interfaces.
-In contrast, the role of 3d light metals in enhancing interfacial PMA is less investigated.
-In this work, it is demonstrated the insertion of a few atomic Cr layers into Pt/Co/Pt/Ta heterostructures with Cr between the 1 atomic Pt layer and the 3 nm Ta overlayer is able to enhance the effective PMA energy (Keff) by a factor of 4.
-First-principles calculations reveal that the underlying mechanism originates from Cr-Pt d-orbital hybridization, leading to a corresponding orbital redistribution and a significant rise in magnetic anisotropy energy.
-The progressive reduction in SOT efficiency with increasing Cr thickness might stems from the enhanced orbital Rashba-Edelstein effect at the Pt/Cr interface.
-Furthermore, through the wedging of a few atomic Cr layers a robust field-free spin-orbit torque switching of perpendicular magnetization is observed, which is due to the lateral PMA gradients enabled by the strong dependence of PMA on the Cr thickness.
-The presented resultsprovide a way for interfacial PMA enhancement by d-orbital hybridization of 3d-5d electrons, and offer an alternative for field-free SOT switching towards low power and high density memory applications.
+• The enhancement of perpendicular magnetic anisotropy (PMA) is critical for the continuous growth of magnetic memory density.
+Material systems that possess high interfacial PMA typically involve strong spin-orbit coupling (SOC) or transition metal/oxide interfaces.
+In contrast, the role of 3d light metals in enhancing the interfacial PMA has been less investigated.
+This study demonstrated that the insertion of a few atomic Cr layers into Pt/Co/Pt/Ta heterostructures with Cr between the 1 atomic Pt layer and the 3 nm Ta overlayer enhanced the effective PMA energy (K_\rm eff) by a factor of 4.
+First-principles calculations revealed that the underlying mechanism originated from Cr-Pt d-orbital hybridization, leading to a corresponding orbital redistribution and significantly increasing the magnetic anisotropy energy.
+The progressive reduction in the spin-orbit torque (SOT) efficiency with increasing Cr thickness might stem from the enhanced orbital Rashba-Edelstein effect at the Pt/Cr interface.
+Furthermore, the wedging of a few atomic Cr layers caused the robust field-free SOT switching of perpendicular magnetization, which was due to the lateral PMA gradients enabled by the strong dependence of the PMA on the Cr thickness.
+The results provide a method for interfacial PMA enhancement by d-orbital hybridization of 3d-5d electrons and an alternative to field-free SOT switching towards low-power and high-density memory applications.

 • Article Text